alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 ```

 ### Exercise
 1. You must create a new key pair for personal use.
-Use your real name and a valid email address when asked to do so by PGP.
+Use your real name and a valid email address when asked to do so by GnuPG.
 2. Choose your own passphrase to protect the private key and do not share it with anyone else!
 3. Export the public key and save it to a file named `*matricola*.puk` in you home directory, where \*matricola\* is your UNIGE id number.